aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getShowMemberPropertyTips() {#getShowMemberPropertyTips--}

+<b>@deprecated.</b> Please use the 'showMemberPropertyTips' property instead.
 Specifies a boolean value that indicates whether member property information should be omitted from PivotTable tooltips.

 ```javascript
 getShowMemberPropertyTips() : boolean;